CottageLabs/jct/BuildingTheWebsite.md

 hugo list all
 ```

-To publish the static site in the production environment
+To generate the static site for the production environment
 ```
 hugo
 ```

-To publish the static site in the staging environment
+To generate the static site for the staging environment
 ```
 hugo --environment staging
 ```